scaleflex/magento-cloudimage-responsive/README.md

 This Mangeto 2 module implements the Cloudimage Responsive Images Plugin on Magento 2 shops and accelerate your shop's landing page, category and product pages.

 There are 2 steps for enabling the plugin on your Magento 2 shop:
-1. Install the plugin and perform the base configuration
+1. Install Cloudimage Responsive module for Magento 2
 2. Adapt the Magento templates to enable Cloudimage

-## Install Cloudimage Responsive module for Magento 2
+## 1. Install Cloudimage Responsive module for Magento 2

 ### Prerequisites